 Document Format

-All SEIS-related documents, reports, and notices required by USFWS staff must be provided in hard copy and on a digital data storage device in Microsoft Word format, or as otherwise agreed to by USFWS staff.
+All SEIS-related documents, reports, and notices required by USFWS staff must be provided in hard copy and electronically in Microsoft Word format, or as otherwise agreed to by USFWS staff.
 Any required databases (such as mailing lists) must be Microsoft Access compatible.
 The updated DSEIS and FSEIS will be provided as Microsoft Word and pdf files as specified by USFWS staff in addition to hard copy.

 Scope of the SEIS

-The scope of the SEIS will be limited to addressing the issues remanded by the district court and any new information that materially affects the impact analysis of the FEIS.
+The scope of the SEIS will be to address the issues remanded by the district court and any new information that materially affects the impact analysis of the FEIS.
 The SEIS must meet the requirements of NEPA and its implementing regulations including those issued by the CEQ, DOI, and USFWS, other applicable federal laws and regulations, and appropriate CEQ, DOI, and USFWS policy guidance.
 The SEIS shall include, but not necessarily be limited to, the following sections:

 Cover Sheet